 Think about it: Whenever you go to the nail salon, your manicurist takes time to clean up your nails before applying any polish.
 While this includes removing all trace amounts of lacquer, it also includes dissolving and pushing cuticles back so that each nail bed is clean and even.
 After all, you don’t want to apply your polish only to realize that the base of each nail is wavy due to the varying degrees of your cuticles.

 While you might not be able to head to a salon anytime you want, you can absolutely cater to your cuticles wherever, whenever.
-To help you do just that, we chatted with a few manicurists to explain nine DIY cuticle remover methods you can try at home.
+To help you do just that, we chatted with a few manicurists to explain seven DIY cuticle remover methods you can try at home.

 Try Pushing Back Your Cuticles in the Shower